Chase De Leo

-Chase De Leo (born October 25, 1995) is an American professional ice hockey forward for the San Diego Gulls of the American Hockey League (AHL), while under contract with the Anaheim Ducks in the National Hockey League (NHL).
+Chase De Leo (born October 25, 1995) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Milwaukee Admirals of the American Hockey League (AHL).
+He has previously played for the Winnipeg Jets, Anaheim Ducks, and New Jersey Devils of the National Hockey League and Barys Astana of the Kontinental Hockey League.

 Personal life

 De Leo was born on October 25, 1995, in La Mirada, California, U.S. to parents John and Janie who own a wholesale plumbing supply company.
 De Leo originally played baseball before being convinced to take up roller hockey due to his mom finding the former sport boring.